 He has sponsored and helped enact legislation to extend and strengthen tenant protections; increase New York's commitment to energy efficiency, green energy and alternatives to fossil fuels; ensure equality in civil marriage laws; and improve ethical standards applicable to public officials and other government employees.
 He also passed legislation and negotiated a deal between the State and the City to create $200 million worth of new parkland and open space on Manhattan's East Side, including a mile-long esplanade that will close the last major gap in the greenway circling the island, with no new City or State tax dollars.
-He sits on the Eastside Greenway and Parkland Board, which will oversee implementation of these projects.
+He sits on the Eastside Greenway and Parkland Board , which will oversee implementation of these projects.
+He is the co-author of the East River Blueway Plan for water access and rehabilitation, with then Borough President and current NYC Comptroller Scott Stringer.

 You can use this site to keep up with Brian's work in Albany and in the community.
 Please sign up for email updates and consider supporting Brian by making a contribution.